seelater/assetto_corsa_void_linux/readme.md

 download 0.2.2 from of site

 from cm -> install from file -> select 0.2.2 csp ver that you download -> install -> manually unzip csp 0.2.2 and copy dwrite ONLY to game folder

+# note:
+first launch will ask for fonts content manager will provide link to download.